 Filing a personal injury claim for a no-contact car accident can be difficult, especially if the driver who cut off the crashed car is unknown or fails to stop.
 But if a driver is determined to be at fault for the accident, they are legally liable for damages.

-What If the First Driver Doesn’t Pull Over?
+What If the First Driver doesn’t Pull Over?

 Sometimes the first driver doesn’t even realize a crash resulted from cutting someone off.
 Other times, they see the accident but don’t stop.
 Either way, this situation is often called a “phantom driver” accident.

-If you are the person who crashed and the other car doesn’t stop, get their license plate if you can and note any other identifying information.
-You should also call a car accident lawyer, as they may be able to use other tactics to find out who the driver was.
-If not, you may be looking at a phantom driver accident case.
-When the driver can’t be found or identified, you may be able to use Uninsured Motorist (UM) coverage through your own auto insurance policy to cover at least some of your damages.
+If you are the person who crashed and the other car doesn’t stop, get their license plate if you can and note any additional identifying information.
+You should also call a car accident lawyer, as they may use different tactics to find out who the driver was.

 Steps to Take After a No-Contact Crash